-Over the last several months we have been hard at work at making the most complete, useful, and valuable budget binder on the market.
+Over the last several months we have been hard at work at making the most complete, useful, and valuable budget planner on the market.

-This budget binder was created with the tools, tips, and financial organization we used to pay off $25,000 in student loan debt in just 5 months!
+This budget planner was created with the tools, tips, and financial organization we used to pay off $25,000 in student loan debt in just 5 months!